ga-wdi-lessons/sql-intro/erd_domains.md

 > 10 minutes exercise.
 5 minutes review.

 Come up with an example ERD for an application that manages a library.

+#### You DO: ERD's for web pages you use

+- amazon
+- facebook
+- reddit
+- espn
+- twitter
+- craigslist